moorepants/eme150a/content/pages/project-one.rst

   <https://chromebookandroidnews.wordpress.com/2014/09/08/how-to-caption-and-wrap-text-around-images-or-tables-in-google-docs/>`_
   for a method of adding captions with Google Docs.
 - Use whatever citation style you prefer.
-- Photographed or scanned sketches are not acceptable unless they are extremely clear, neat, and legible.
+- Photographed or scanned sketches are not acceptable unless they are *extremely* clear, neat, and legible.
+- You may include copyrighted materials that depict the products in this internal report but your sources must be cited.

 Peer Review
 ===========